 Those who were involved in the assassination of Caesar were placed under the command of Cassius and Brutus.
 They controlled much of the eastern portion of the Empire.
 Antony and Octavian sailed with an army to confront their enemies and the two armies confronted each other at Phillipa in modern Macedonia or Northern Greece.
 The two armies clashed and after two decisive battles, the followers of Caesar prevailed.
 The battles had been closely fought and it was the personal bravery of Mark Anthony and the general Agrippa that ensured victory for the Second Triumvirate.
 The liberators and their Optimates allies all died in the battle or its aftermath.
 Brutus and Cassius committed suicide in the aftermath of the defeat.

 The Second Triumvirate saw the rise of Octavian and Mark Anthony, who became the most powerful man in Rome.
 Lepidus was decidedly the junior partner in the political arrangement.
-Octavian, Mark Anthony and Lepidus divided the Roman Empire between them, but Anthony and Caesar's heir soon deftly side-lined Lepidus.
-Anthony assumed responsibility for the pacification of the east which had become restive after the civil wars.
-Anthony successful reimposed Roman control over the Eastern section of the Roman Empire.
-The relationship between Mark Anthony and Octavian was sealed by a series of marriages.
-However, in truth, the two men were never really allies and both knew that there would be a day of reckoning.
+Octavian, Mark Anthony, and Lepidus divided the Roman Empire between them, but Anthony and Caesar's heir soon deftly side-lined Lepidus.
+Anthony assumed responsibility for the pacification of the east, which had become restive after the civil wars.
+Anthony successfully reimposed Roman control over the Eastern section of the Roman Empire.
+A series of marriages sealed the relationship between Mark Anthony and Octavian.
+However, in truth, the two men were never really allies, and both knew that there would be a day of reckoning.
 Still, the Second Triumvirate allowed Octavian and Mark Anthony to rule the Roman Empire.

-The Rise of Octavian and the End of the Roman Republic
+Why did Rise of Octavian and End of the Roman Republic?

 Perhaps the most important result of the death of Caesar was the rise of his grand-nephew Octavian.
 He had not been particularly close to the great general and politician, but he was one of his last living male relatives.
 It seemed that the victor of so many battles saw something in the young man and Octavian was to prove his grand-uncle right.
 The death of Caesar cleared the way for the rise of Octavian and he was to prove to be one of the most calculating and brilliant politicians in the entire Roman era.